TritonDataCenter/manta/docs/manta-ops.md

     dev-gz$ echo '{ "add_nics": [ { "ip": "10.77.77.250", "netmask": "255.255.255.0", "nic_tag": "manta" } ] }' | vmadm update <VM>

 Then reboot the zone.

-## Adding a new service

-### Prerequisites

-When adding a new service to manta, there are several prerequisites:

- * Your software must be delivered in an SDC image.
-This process requires changes to the mountain-gorilla.git Makefile and targets.json.
-In addition, your repository's Makefile will likely need "release" and "publish" targets.

- * That image must be available in the updates.joyent.com IMGAPI.
-It should be named "manta-SERVICE", as in:

-    [root@headnode (bh1-kvm6) ~]# updates-imgadm list name=manta-postgres | tail -3 | awk '{print $1, $2, $3 }'
-    a54c49d4-68c8-41b8-906e-0eb0d84fe3f7 manta-postgres master-20130621T213801Z-g94b316a
-    a579d45b-6703-4d18-8673-c35202490d37 manta-postgres master-20130621T224758Z-g94b316a
-    5d9524cf-67e4-43c5-a77d-72a1b43cfa9f manta-postgres master-20130624T162632Z-g1f6c2f7
-    [root@headnode (bh1-kvm6) ~]#

-If you implement Makefile rules similarly to other repositories, then the image upload will happen as part of the standard "make publish" target.

- * Add any SAPI manifests required for your service.
-Traditionally these are delivered in /opt/smartdc/$SERIVCE/sapi_manifests.
-There are many examples of services following this pattern: see mako.git, muskie.git, manatee.git, and others.
-That manifest defines the config.json file which will be used for configuring your service.

- * Your image should provide a script in /opt/smartdc/boot/configure.sh.
-That script will be run every time an instance boots, and that script should configure your instance appropriately (enable config-agent, enable other services, update ~/.profile, etc.).

-### Local Changes

-Once your image has been loaded into the updates.joyent.com IMGAPI (check with `updates-imgadm list name=manta-SERVICE`), you're ready to add your service to this repository.
-There are several steps involved there:

- * Add a manta-deployment.git/config/services/SERVICE.json file for your service.
-This JSON file defines the SAPI service, which includes your zone parameters and metadata used in deployment.
-Look through the existing files to see which options are available, and consult the SAPI documentation for a full explanation.
- * You probably want to update bin/manta-deploy-svcs to deploy your service in a standard deployment.

 # Advanced Marlin Reference